Eadem, Sed Aliter: Investigating the Instability of Browser Fingerprinting

-in Proceeding of IEEE Symposium on Security and Privacy (S&P), 2023.
+In IEEE Symposium on Security and Privacy (S&P), 2023.
 (Acceptance rate: 17.0%)

 Phish in Sheep’s Clothing: Exploring the Authentication Pitfalls of Browser Fingerprinting

-in Proceeding of USENIX Security Symposium (Security), 2022.
-(Acceptance rate: 17.2%=256/1492)
+In USENIX Security Symposium (USENIX Security), 2022.
+(Acceptance rate: 17.2% = 256/1492)

 Fill in the Blanks: Empirical Analysis of the Privacy Threats of Browser Form Autofill

-in the ACM Conference on Computer and Communications Security (CCS), 2020.
-(Acceptance rate: 16.9%=121/715)
+In ACM Conference on Computer and Communications Security (CCS), 2020.
+(Acceptance rate: 16.9% = 121/715)

 CSAW Applied Research Competition Finalist, 2021